Adopted by the Membership of the Corporation November 7, 2015

 Article II.
 Board of Trustees

-- Appointment: The members of the Corporation shall appoint no fewer than five nor more than seven members of the Corporation to serve as Trustees of the Corporation.
-Appointment shall be for individual terms of five years each, with rotating dates of appointment so that one or two Trustees are appointed each year.
-Trustees are eligible for two successive reappointments of five years each.
+- Appointment: The members of the Corporation shall appoint no fewer than five nor more than ten members of the Corporation to serve as Trustees of the Corporation.
+Appointees shall serve staggered terms of four years each, and may be reappointed for a second consecutive four-year term, provided that a Trustee may not serve more than ten consecutive years (in the event of appointment to fill a partial term).
 At any meeting of the Corporation the members may appoint Trustees to succeed those whose terms have expired, or to fill vacancies for unexpired terms.
+In addition, the Clerk of the Corporation and the Treasurer of the Corporation (see Article III below) shall serve as ex officio members of the Board of Trustees.

 - Responsibilities: The Trustees shall be responsible for holding title to and administration of the properties, both real and personal, owned by the Corporation, and for the management of bequests and deeds of trust received by the Corporation in a fiduciary capacity.
 The Trustees shall also propound a Conflict of Interest Policy and a Policy for Related Party Transactions that comply with the requirements of New York Religious Corporations Law.